-- At the end of New Titans, Raven's pure soul was somehow extracted for Starfire and existed in a ghostly golden "spirit advisor" form.
+- At the end of New Titans, Raven's pure soul was somehow extracted from Starfire offpanel (following the defeat of her corrupted Trigon-self) and existed in a ghostly golden "spirit advisor" form.
 She made a few more cameos in team events, but then vanished and the Titans assumed this had happened to her.
 However, it turned out that she was resurrected in a new mortal body by the new Brother Blood.

 - Dark Is Not Evil: Deep down, Raven is a good girl despite her dark powers.